fairecasoimeme/Zlinky_TIC/README.md

 ## Changelog

+### Version 0016

+* Fix dataType for SINSTS ERQ1 and SMAXN for the reporting
+* Fix acquisition after update
+* Delete some debug to free UART

 ### Version 0015

 * Add Silvercrest / Livarno compatibility with Tuya (change the device id to Dimming ligth)